Orlando Arcia Preview, Player Props: Braves vs. Cubs

 Orlando Arcia At The Plate

-- He has hit a long ball in 12.7% of his games this year, and 3.3% of his trips to the dish.
+- In 12.6% of his games this year, he has hit a long ball, and 3.3% of his trips to the dish.

-- In 32.1% of his games this year, Arcia has notched at least one RBI.
-In 18 of those games (13.4%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- Arcia has driven in a run in 43 games this season (31.9%), including 18 games with more than one RBI (13.3%).
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 38.8% of his games this season, with more than one run scored in 9.7%.
+- He has scored in 52 games this year, with multiple runs 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.